CoderRony955/cmdflow-CLI/README.md

 Contributions are welcome!
 If you'd like to add a new feature or command to CMD_FLOW, please fork this repository, make your changes, and submit a pull request.

+## License
+This project is licensed under the [MIT License](https://github.com/CoderRony955/cmdflow-CLI/blob/master/LICENSE) - see the LICENSE file for details.

 ## Acknowledgments

 - [Raunak](https://github.com/CoderRony955) for creating and maintaining CMD_FLOW.